-- Calf strain – torn calf muscle at the back of the lower leg.
+- Calf strain – a torn calf muscle at the back of the lower leg.

-- Cramp – acute, sudden onset muscle spasm/contraction.
+- Cramp – a sudden, acute onset muscle spasm/contraction.

-- Compartment syndrome – where the muscle swells up too large for the sheath surrounding it.
+- Compartment syndrome – is where the muscle swells up too large for the sheath surrounding it.

-- Deep Vein Thrombosis – blood clot and should not be missed.
+- Deep Vein Thrombosis – is a blood clot and should not be missed!

 - Anterior compartment syndrome – causes pain on the outside front of the shin.